Feel overwhelmed trying to find the right learn-to-read program for your child or student? Look no further because you are on the right place!

 Another thing that I really like is that there are many opportunities to review previous concepts to make sure that your child has fully mastered what she/he’s learned before he/she moves on.

-This is really important, in my opinion, because sometimes we explain something once, and we see our children get it, so we think: “Great, they have mastered it!”… But then: “Oh no, you realise they have forgotten all about it!”
+This is really important, in my opinion, because sometimes we explain something once, and we see our children get it, so we think: “Great, they’ve got it!”, but then… Oh, no… You realize they have forgotten all about it!

 I feel that All About Reading does a great job at this.
-You have those opportunities for review integrated on the lessons, but also through play, and multi-sensory experiences.
-Also, they have integrated a customised review system.
+Opportunities for review are integrated in the lessons through play, and multi-sensory experiences, etc. They also have integrated a customized review system.

 I don’t want to extend a lot on this, but when you get your AAR package you get a box to store your cards.
 If you feel that a concept has been mastered, you file it behind the “Mastered” divider in the Review Box.
 If you need more practice, you file it behind the “Review” divider, so you don’t forget to review it again with your child.

 By the way, that little box unfortunately is only included on their deluxe package.
 More on that later…